megnergit/Wildfire_Consideration_W1/README.md

 orbit.
 This is the orbit where Landsats and ISS are working.
 The orbital period at 350 km above the ground is 91 min.
-If a certain place on the earth has to be covered every 15 min, at least 6-satellites are neccesary in the constellation.
+If a certain place on the earth has to be covered every 15 min, at least 6-satellites are necessary in the constellation.

 #--------------------------------------------------------------

 ## 3. Existing Similar Services in Public

-The following two would be the similar public services that report wildfires as fast as opssible.
+The following two would be the similar public services that report wildfires as fast as possible.

 (GWID) Global Wildfire Information System https://gwis.jrc.ec.europa.eu/apps/gwis_current_situation/index.html